vyapp/vy/BOOK.md

 ### Scroll one page up

-This Key-Command works in NORMAL mode, open a file with some pages then press the Key-Command below to make the cursor jump to the end of the file.
+This keycommand works in NORMAL mode, open a file with some pages then press the keycommand below to make the cursor jump to the end of the file:

     <Key-2>

-Then press.
+Then press:

     <Key-q>